camarman/GTRPy/demos/demo_1.md

 # Demo 1

 In this demo, we will explore the usage of the LaTeX in the GTRPy.
-By following this tutorial you'll learn how to perform basic mathematical operations and define variables.
+By following this tutorial, you'll learn how to perform basic mathematical operations and define variables.

 ## Mathematical Operations and Greek Letters

 In GRTPy, the metric tensor and field components can be written by using LaTeX rules.
-For instance, if you want to write;
+For instance, if you want to write

 $$
 \alpha^2(r_s)^3(sin^2(\theta))